papermatch/papermatch/README.md

 ## Supabase Setup

 1. Create a new [Supabase project](https://supabase.com/dashboard/projects) (e.g. papermatch) in your preferred organization (e.g. papermatch)
-2. Create a .env file in the root directory as follows (with information from the Project Settings/API page)
+2. Create a .env.development file in the root directory as follows (with information from the Project Settings/API page)
     ```
     SUPABASE_ANON_KEY=***
     SUPABASE_URL=***